Estate Planning Attorney Scottsdale AZ

 Consider specifying which children from past and present marriages should receive which assets or percentages of your liquid assets.
 If you share a property with another person, consult an estate planning attorney Scottsdale AZ respects to learn if the other person will automatically inherit your share of that property.
 Also, note that you cannot designate that person’s share of the property to your heirs.

 Who should you appoint as the executor of your will?
 It’s important to choose someone you trust and who is capable of fulfilling the needs of this role.
-Your estate planning attorney at Hildebrand Law can be of assistance before and during this process, but it’s a good idea to understand beforehand what the executor will be required to do after your passing.
+Your estate planning attorney at Arizona Estate Planning Attorneys can be of assistance before and during this process, but it’s a good idea to understand beforehand what the executor will be required to do after your passing.
 We can be happy to explain what may be necessary and how we can be of assistance.

 Questions to Ask an Estate Planning Attorney